U.S. Department of State Seal

 Republic of Cameroon

-Exercise increased caution in Cameroon due to crime.
+Exercise increased caution in Cameroon due to armed violence, civil unrest, crime, health, kidnapping, and terrorism.
 Some areas have increased risk.
 Read the entire Travel Advisory.

-Exercise increased caution in Cameroon due to crime.
+Exercise increased caution in Cameroon due to armed violence, civil unrest, crime, health, kidnapping, and terrorism.
 Some areas have increased risk.
 Read the entire Travel Advisory.

 Do Not Travel to: